 Initial plans have been revealed for a commercial development near the Pullman National Monument in the far South Side.
 Located near the corners of E 111th Street and S Doty Avenue, the building will replace an empty lot and bring even more life to an area that recently had a hotel and grocery store proposed as well.
 The developers behind the project are Mark Doyle and Chicago Neighborhood Initiatives who are working with local architecture firm Edafos Studio on the design.

-The Chicago Plan Commission has approved a residential development at 9633 S Cottage Grove Avenue in Pullman.
-The project dubbed ‘Imani Senior Village’ is one of the recipients of the recent historic $1 billion funding of affordable housing, developers Trinity United Church of Christ selected Johnson and Lee Architects as the designer for the senior-focused, multi-phase development that will replace a one-story industrial building.
+The Chicago Community Development Commission has approved financing for the residential development at 9633 S Cottage Grove Avenue in Pullman.
+Located north of the intersection with E 99th Street and surrounded by rail tracks, I-94, and Chicago State University, the project replaces a one-story commercial building near a heavily forested vacant lot.
+Part of the larger $1 billion in funding approved for affordable housing, developers Trinity United Church of Christ is working with Johnson and Lee Architects on the design of the multi-phase proposal.

 Initial details have been revealed for two new developments near the recently opened Pullman National Monument in Pullman.
 While we do not know the formal address for each, the first will be a hotel located just north of the intersection of E 111th Street and S Doty Avenue, with the other being a grocery store at the corner of E 130th Street and S Eberhart Avenue.
 Both of these will be replacing empty lots and are led by different developers, bringing much needed services to the quickly growing area.